 Why are all the bloggers telling you how to start a blog?
 Well, most of those “helpful pages” are packed with affiliate links.
 An affiliate link earns the referring site money for you using that service.
 You may think, no big deal, so they get a few pennies.
 Today I got an email from Bluehost offering $100 for referrals that sign up.
 Any questions?

 So my guide will be different.
 I will have NO AFFILIATE LINKS.
-I will provide links for your convenience, but they will all be non-affiliate.
+I will provide links for your convenience, but they will all be non-affiliated.
 So I will have no “dog in the fight.”
 But it will make me feel so much better.

 We do need a little vision of why and what since they will affect how.